netreplica/nrx/README.md

 This repository includes a set of [netreplica/templates](https://github.com/netreplica/templates) as a submodule.
 See more details about available templates in the [templates/README.md](https://github.com/netreplica/templates).

-By default, **nrx** searches for the template files in the current directory.
+By default, **nrx** searches for the template files in the `templates` folder in the current directory.
 You can provide a list of folders to search for the templates via `TEMPLATES_PATH` parameter in the [configuration file](#configuration-file), or use `--templates` argument.

 # How to use